Eastlink (company): Coverage

 Provinces which currently have some Eastlink service are: Nova Scotia, Prince Edward Island, New Brunswick (limited to southern regions), Newfoundland and Labrador, Quebec, Ontario, Manitoba, Alberta, and British Columbia.
 It also previously served the town of Point Roberts, Washington, in the United States, a geographic exclave of Washington which is accessible by land only from British Columbia; EastLink announced it would discontinue service to Point Roberts in 2019, citing the cost of maintaining the aging cable infrastructure in the town.

 Service in Saskatchewan was available in the past but is currently not available to new customers.
 Access Communications in Saskatchewan acquired the rights to the cable TV services in the areas formerly covered by Eastlink.

 In previous years, Eastlink operated acquired divisions Coast Cable on the Sunshine Coast, and Delta Cable in Delta, British Columbia, which it acquired in 2007.
 These brands were phased out to unify these divisions under Eastlink.

-Eastlink acquired Cable & Wireless and its service territory on the island of Bermuda for USD$70 million in 2011.
+Eastlink acquired Cable & Wireless and its service territory on the island of Bermuda for US$70 million in 2011.